SAP/fosstars-rating-core/README.md

 We welcome ideas for improvements and pull requests.
 Please follow [this guideline](CONTRIBUTING.md) if you'd like to contribute to the project.

-## License

-Copyright (c) 2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache License Version 2.0 except as noted otherwise in [the LICENSE file](LICENSE).